LuckyJimJD/CivilProcedure/_cases/FordMotorCredit2.md

 ## Conclusion

-The judgment dismissing Ford Credit's counterclaims is vacated, and the case is remanded for further proceedings consistent with this opinion.
-No costs.
+The judgment dismissing Ford Credit's counterclaims is vacated, and the case is remanded for further proceedings consistent with this opinion. [ … ]